ilankolker/OOP/README.md

 # OOP Projects Repository

-This repo contains four fun projects demonstrating OOP principles.
-Explore, clone, and enjoy!
+This repo contains four fun projects Of OOP course of the Hebrew University of Jerusalem demonstrating OOP principles.

 ## 🏆 Projects